The most informative and arguably the most needed class offered for students of the arts!

 If I don’t live in the United States, can I still take the course?

 You bet.
 We’ve had students jump in from Europe, Asia, Australia, South America, and Africa.
 Not Antarctica yet, but give us time!
-Some of these students have not been able to attend live, but they’ve viewed the recordings and interacted with their classmates online!
+If you are not able to attend scheduled live sessions, recorded live sessions will be able to view, usually within 48 hours!

 How do I sign up?